FlorianWilk/SpotMicroAI/README.md

 ## Getting started:
 The best place to get started is to read the getting started documentation at spotmicroai.readthedocs.io.
 The documentation contains a complete tutorial for building a SpotMicroAI including where to source components, links to most recent 3D files for printing, assembly, and installing the software.

-For questions or more information please see the (Forums at SpotMicroAI.org)[http://SpotMicroAI.org], or asked on our slack channel.
+For questions or more information please see the [Forums at SpotMicroAI.org](http://SpotMicroAI.org), or asked on our slack channel.
 Link coming soon.

 ## Hardware:
 ![physial Bot](Images/SpotMicroAI_complete_1.jpg)